In this post, I will compare two of the most popular cameras for beginners available today, The Nikon D3500 Vs Canon T7 or EOS 1500D.

 Size and Grip

-One of the noticeable differences between these two cameras is the size the Nikon D3500.
+One of the noticeable differences between these two cameras is the size of the Nikon D3500.
 It is noticeably smaller and more compact than the Canon T7.
 They did redesign this camera compared to the previous model and it’s got a completely redesigned deeper grip.
-Because of which, it does feel really solid in the hand.
+Because of this, it does feel really solid in the hand.
 However, when using a camera over a longer period I actually prefer the slightly bigger Canon T7, which has got a more rounded grip.
 It just felt a bit more comfortable in the hand for longer duration work.

 In terms of weight difference, it’s not huge but it’s worth mentioning that the Nikon D3500 is at 365 grams compared to the Canon T7 at 475 grams.
 As per the price segment, both cameras have appropriate weight and you will never feel any problem in handling and shooting for long hours.
 These are things that you might want to take into consideration.

 Now let’s take a look at the back of the camera and the layout of the buttons.
 Now, there’s a good test when picking up a camera and that is the “One-Handed Test”.
 This basically means that when you hold a camera with just one hand, find out how many buttons you can actually reach with your forefinger or your thumb.
 If you can reach most of the main buttons then I think it’s a well-laid-out camera.

 And, both of these cameras in terms of layout are very similar.
 All the buttons have been moved over to the right-hand side of the LCD screen which is a good thing with the Canon T7.
 You can turn the main control dial easily on top of the camera.
 It’s just behind the shutter button and this allows you to make changes to the camera settings like the shutter speed, etc.

 Nikon D3500 also changed the button layout to the left and the right-hand side of the LCD screen but I’m pleased to see that in the redesign.